hyosung11/Launch-School/Courses/journal.md

 09:54 Start compiling written assessment answer snippets.
 Or wait until I finish JS101?
 I can't decide at the moment.
 Of course, I'm going to return to the quizzes.

 10:43 Done reviewing Lesson 5 Quiz 1.
 I'm going to transition to correspondence and then go to the gym to train.

+11:28 I changed my schedule and am starting Lesson 6 now.
+I plan to leave for the gym in a few minutes, but I'm thinking I may sit down at the kitchen table and study there.
+Not sure that I want to make the trip to the gym since I'm going to play ping pong with Louis and go for a swim.
+Decisions.
+Decisions.
+Good problem to have.
+I'm going to the dining room table now as my legs feel fatigued.